Direxion Daily Pharmaceutical & Medical Bull 3X ETF (PILL) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Direxion Daily Pharmaceutical & Medical Bull 3X ETF (PILL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $27.0M, listed on AMEX, carrying a beta of 2.23 to the broader market.
-The Direxion Daily Pharmaceutical & Medical Bull 3X ETF seeks daily investment results, before fees and expenses, of 300% of the performance of the S&P Pharmaceuticals Select Industry Index. public since 2017-11-15.
+Direxion Daily Pharmaceutical & Medical Bull 3X ETF (PILL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $36.5M, listed on AMEX, employing roughly 39 people, carrying a beta of 2.12 to the broader market.
+PILL seeks to deliver investment results of 3x the daily performance of the S&P Pharmaceuticals Select Industry Index, a modified equal-weighted index that measures the performance of pharmaceutical companies, as defined by GICS, on the S&P Total Market Index.
+Led by Michael Davidson, public since 2017-11-15.

 - Spot Price